qgis/QGIS-Documentation/docs/user_manual/map_views/3d_map_view.rst

 #.
 Click the |play| button to preview the animation.
 QGIS will generate scenes using
    the camera positions/rotations at set times, and interpolating them in between these keyframes.
-Various :guilabel:`Interpolation` modes for animations are available (eg, linear, inQuad, outQuad, inCirc... -- more details at `QEasingCurve`_.
+Various :guilabel:`Interpolation` modes for animations are available (e.g., linear, inQuad, outQuad, inCirc... -- more details at `QEasingCurve`_).

    The animation can also be previewed by moving the time slider.
    Keeping the :guilabel:`Loop` box checked will repeatedly run the